Warren Spink

-Warren Spink (born 4 October 1966) is a former soccer player from Australia.
-He made 38 appearances for the Socceroos scoring 9 goals, and also represented Australia at under-20 and under-23 levels.
+Warren Spink (born 4 October 1966) is a former soccer player.
+Born in England, he made 38 appearances for the Australia national team scoring 9 goals, and also represented Australia at under-20 and under-23 levels.

 He played for several Australian club sides, as well as in the Malaysian League for the Singapore FA side and the S.League for Geylang United.

 Spink was appointed head coach of Cooks Hill United for the 2015 Northern NSW State League Division 1 season.